+C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)
+If so, check which applies:

+Open admission policy as described above for all students Open admission policy as described above for all students, but selective admission for out-of-state students selective admission to some programs other (explain)

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year degree-seeking (freshman) admission decisions.

-Very Important Important Considered Not Considered Academic Secondary school record Class rank Recommendation(s) Standardized test scores Essay Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Minority status Volunteer work Work experience
+Very Important Important Considered Not Considered

+Academic

+Secondary school record V

+Class rank ~

+Recommendation(s) ✓

+Standardized test scores ✓

+Essay V

+Very Important Important Considered Not Considered

+Nonacademic , y- P -

+Interview ✓

+Extracurricular activities ✓